VPN Service BY VPN SURF VPN.SURF

 1. PPTP

-The first VPN protocol out there is PPTP or Point to Point Tunneling Protocol.
+The first VPN protocol out there is PPTP or Point-to-Point Tunneling Protocol.
 The PPTP VPN protocol was developed in the 1990s to support the Windows 95 systems, developed by the famous Microsoft.
 The main reason for creating this protocol was to allow the users to connect the system to the internet and the intranet.

 Pros

-• It can be used in various operating systems
+- It can be used in various operating systems

-• Extremely fast
+- Extremely fast

-• Easy to use and set up
+- Easy to use and set up

-• An easy choice for streaming geo-blocked content
+- An easy choice for streaming geo-blocked content

 Cons

-• Security standards are very poor
+- Security standards are very poor

-• Firewalls can easily block this VPN protocol
+- Firewalls can easily block this VPN protocol

-• Less to no anonymity
+- Less to no anonymity

 2. L2TP/IPSec

-The full form of L2TP is Layer Two Tunneling Protocol that is a little better than the PPTP VPN protocol but still outdated.
+The full form of L2TP is Layer Two Tunneling Protocol which is a little better than the PPTP VPN protocol but still outdated.
 However, the L2TP or IPSec protocol comes with more security features, so it can be considered for your internet browsing purpose.
 The L2TP/IPSec has two parts in the protocol.
 The L2TP part is for securing the connection, and the IPSec part encrypts the data.
 So, the L2TP needs to be connected to the IPSec to provide the full feature of security and privacy to the VPN client.

-Since there are two parts working together in the L2TP/IPSec VPN protocol, it is naturally slower than the PPTP protocol.
+Since two parts are working together in the L2TP/IPSec VPN protocol, it is naturally slower than the PPTP protocol.
 Since the internet traffic is going through the standard L2TP form and another encryption layer, it takes much time to connect to your device and deliver the benefits of a VPN.
 But you can still use the L2TP/IPSec protocol when your primary problem is security and privacy.
 But if you are looking for something faster, check out the other protocols listed in this post.

 Pros

-• The L2TP/IPSec is suitable for most modern operating systems
+- The L2TP/IPSec is suitable for most modern operating systems

-• The VPN protocol protects your data with two types of military standards—L2TP and IPSec
+- The VPN protocol protects your data with two types of military standards—L2TP and IPSec

-• L2TP protocol does not let the data alter between the sender and receiver while establishing a connection between your system and the server.
+- L2TP protocol does not let the data alter between the sender and receiver while establishing a connection between your system and the server.

 Cons

-• Not easy to set up
+- Not easy to set up

-• It cannot bypass the firewalls smartly.
+- It cannot bypass the firewalls smartly.
 So, the Surveillance-oriented system administrators can easily track your activities.

 3. IPSec/IKEv2

 Hence, with this VPN protocol, your device will get connected to the server no matter what because the IKEV2 is master at establishing secure connections.
-It can easily reestablish a drop connection as well in a matter of seconds.
+It can also easily reestablish a drop connection in a matter of seconds.
 The drop connection usually occurs when the secure tunnel loses its touch with the device.
-For example, when you are switching from your mobile data connection to WIFI, the connection drop may happen.
+For example, when you are switching from your mobile data connection to WIFI, a connection drop may happen.
 So, whenever you turn on your hotspot or switch between mobile data to WIFI, the VPN connection will be safe with the IPSec/IKEv2 protocol.

 Pros

-• The IPSec/IKEv2 VPN connection is fast, stable, and secure
+- The IPSec/IKEv2 VPN connection is fast, stable, and secure

-• Can easily handle network changes without a slight drop in performance
+- Can easily handle network changes without a slight drop in performance

 Cons

-• Not supported by many devices except for Blackberry
+- Not supported by many devices except for Blackberry

-• It does not easily perform on the VPN server-side
+- It does not easily perform on the VPN server-side

 4. SSTP